boazrymland/PcPhpDataColumn/README.md

 ```

 - IMPORTANT: make sure that your code "return"s a value.
 This value is the value that will be considered as the value of the table cell.

+## Resources

+- [CDataColumn documentation](http://www.yiiframework.com/doc/api/1.1/CDataColumn).
+Please refer to this resource for complete information on CDataColumn (which this extension extends).